 When creating a test, questions have to be written.
 These questions can contain numbers or parameters when the students have to do a calculation.
 To make these numbers change of value for each student, the code editor can be used.
 In the code editor variables can be created, which later can be used in the question and in the criteria of the question.
 These variables can be used in the content of a question as well as a subquestion.
 Also, in the code editor the answer to each question needs to be calculated using the variables, so these variables can be used in the criteria.
 A variable can be added up by +, subtracted by -, divided by /, multiplied by * and be done to the power of by **.
 Make sure to use brackets if needed.

 Use the code editor

 - Create an assignment.
 Read here how to create an assignment.

 - You can write your code in the black input field.

-- Click Run and the code is saved.
+- Click Run and the code will be tested.

 Use the created variables in content, questions and criteria

-- Click Variable in the menu of the description block and select the variable.
+- Click Variable in the menu of the description box and select the variable.

 - The variable will be shown in a blue box with the name as it was given in the code editor.
 This way it will be visible in the test as a number.

 Example 1: Use unique variables per student

 To create a variable with a changing value per student, the function random(x,y,step=z) can be used.
 This function will have a value somewhere between x and y and will have steps of z.
 This means that when the function has a value between 1 and 4 with steps of 1, the variable can have the values 1, 2, 3 and 4.

 Example 2: How to calculate an answer with a function

 To create difficult functions, python libraries can be used.
 With the math library, sinus functions and logarithmic functions can be calculated for example.
 You can import a new library by using the code: import #library_name.